ipv6guide/ipv6guide.github.io/enterprise/implementation/security.md

 IPv6 has been deployed in the largest networks, content providers, cloud providers for many years - the most severe bugs have probably been found, but most IPv6 code is less mature than their IPv4 equivalents and some bugs may still appear, although diminishing problem.

+Don't disable IPv6 in Windows - it's an unsupported configuration and required for certain services.

+Use switches that support RA guard mechanism (ripe-554), DHCPv6 guard, and all other mechanism described in first hop security (Cisco White Paper, IPv6 snooping policy) or ask vendor to implement it.